 There are a couple competing schools of thought regarding the best time to form an LLC, and sometimes it isn’t really a necessary step at all.
 It might seem a bit pointless if you’re getting along just fine as a sole proprietor ― for example, if you’re a freelance writer working out of your home, you likely don’t have much liability at all, and you probably don’t need an LLC’s protections.

 It’s also important to remember that an LLC requires that you keep your business and personal finances strictly separated ― a hassle you can avoid if you operate a sole proprietorship or partnership.
 Furthermore, if money is tight for your one- or two-person business, you might instead want to operate as a partnership or sole proprietorship to maximize your financial resources, saving a bit of money on LLC and registered agent fees.

 Remember that you can always start small and form an LLC in the future if you find that it becomes necessary.

 How Can I Form an LLC?

 There’s no one-size-fits-all answer to the question “When is the best time to form an LLC?”
-In general though, you should form your LLC before you find yourself needing its protections.
+But the one overarching rule is that you should form an LLC before you find yourself in a pickle where you need its protections.

+It’s much better to form one too early than too late.
 If you’re still on the fence, ask yourself a few simple questions.
 Do you want to hire employees?
 Do you need personal asset protection?
 Do you want to open a business bank account?
-If you answered yes to any of these questions, or if you think you will in the near-future, perhaps it’s time for you to form your new LLC.
+If you answered yes to any of these questions, perhaps it’s time for you to form your new LLC.